MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 #### Lookup user ID for a screen name

-How to get the profile and user ID for a known user screen name
+How to get the profile and user ID for a given screen name.

 ```python
 user = api.get_user(screen_name='foo')
 ```

-Get ID as an `int`.
+Get the user ID as an `int`.

 ```python
 user_id = user.id
 # 1234567
 ```

-Get ID as a `str`.
+Get the user ID as a `str`.
 You probably don't need this.
 Use the `.id` one rather.

 ```python
 user_id = user.id_str